 Girlboss (April 21): Inspired by the autobiography of Nasty Gal’s Sophia Amoruso, Girlboss is about a woman attempting to fulfill her passion for selling vintage clothes.

 Dear White People (April 28): Set in a mostly-white Ivy League school and picking up where the 2014 film of the same name left off, this series satirizes the notion of a “post-racial” society.

 Sense8 (May 5): Season 2 opens with the Sensates on the run from Whispers (Terrence Mann) as they try to connect with each other—all while keeping the group safe.

-Anne (May 12): Based on Lucy Maud Montgomery's classic Anne of Green Gables series, Netflix presents another version of Anne Shirley, a plucky young orphan who transforms the lives of everyone in a small Canadian town.
+Anne (May 12): Based on Lucy Maud Montgomery’s classic Anne of Green Gables series, Netflix presents a darker version of Anne Shirley, a young orphan who transforms the lives of everyone in a small Canadian town.

 Master of None (May 12): Aziz Ansari’s Dev is back in New York after traveling abroad for awhile.

 Unbreakable Kimmy Schmidt (May 19): In the third season, the unflappable Kimmy Schmidt (Ellie Kemper) continues to attempt to reclaim her life after being freed from fifteen years of captivity.